conan-io/docs/integrations/ide/clion.rst

 |clion_logo| CLion Plugin
 _________________________

-An official Jetbrains Conan plugin for Clion.
+An official Jetbrains Conan plugin for CLion.
 CLion uses CMake as the build system of projects, so you can use the CMake generator to manage your requirements.

 |clion_plugin|

-There is an `official Jetbrains plugin <https://plugins.jetbrains.com/plugin/11956-conan>`_ Conan plugin for Clion.
+There is an `official Jetbrains plugin <https://plugins.jetbrains.com/plugin/11956-conan>`_ Conan plugin for CLion.

 You can read how to use it in the following `blog post <https://blog.jetbrains.com/clion/2019/05/getting-started-with-the-conan-clion-plugin/>`_